beginner-corp/learn.begin.com/src/md/foundations/local-dev.md

 5. Run the tests `npm t`

-6. Add a test to see that `http://localhost:3333` returns an HTTP statusCode 200
+6. Add a test to see that `http://localhost:3333` returns an HTTP statusCode 200 using `tiny-json-http`